Kayalpatnam: Freedom fighters from Kayalpatnam

+Another participant in the freedom movement from Kayalpatnam was R. Venkatrama Mudaliar, who served as the Karnam (Hereditary Village Accountant) of Kayalpatnam.
+He resigned from this position during the Civil Disobedience Movement of 1932 and participated in toddy shop picketing at Kayalpatnam, along with other activists.
+For this, Venkatraman was arrested and prosecuted under the Prevention of Molestation and Boycotting Ordinance, 1932 (Ordinance V of 1932), as well as Section 17(1) of the Indian Criminal Law Amendment Act, 1908, for being a member of the Tirunelveli District Congress Committee, which was declared an Unlawful Association on 07 Jan 1932.
+In Criminal Case No. 81 of 1932, the Sub-Divisional Magistrate of Tirunelveli sentenced him a year of Rigorous Imprisonment, on 28 June 1932.
+He was held at Kokkirakulam sub-jail as an under-trial prisoner for four months and later imprisoned at Tiruchirapalli Central Jail for a year, between 1932 and 1933.
+He was released on 3 May 1933, as per G.O MS No.1555 dated 2 May 1933.

+He later participated in the Individual Satyagraha movement in 1941 from Tiruchendur.

+During the Quit India Movement in 1942, Venkatraman was arrested by the Malabar Special Police during investigations related to the Kulasekarapattinam rioting case.

+Local accounts also record his involvement in civic initiatives in Kayalpatnam, including efforts related to drinking water supply in the town.
+Venkatraman's name is included in inscriptions at the Tiruchendur Panchayat Union Office and the Tiruchendur Freedom Fighters Memorial Pillar, which list individuals from the Tiruchendur Taluk who participated in the independence movement.

-Freedom Fighter R.Venkatrama Mudaliar, Karnam of Kayalpattnam.
+R. Venkatrama Mudaliar, Karnam of Kayalpatnam.

-The Tiruchendur Panchayat Union Office features an inscription listing the names of freedom fighters from Tiruchendur Taluk who were awarded the Tamrapatra for their contributions to the Indian freedom struggle.
-The name of R. Venkatrama Mudaliar is included in this inscription.
+Inscription at the Tiruchendur Panchayat Union Office listing freedom fighters from Tiruchendur Taluk.

-Tiruchendur Freedom Fighters Memorial Pillar Inscription - R.Venkatrama Mudaliar's name and his participation in the Individual Satyagraha.
+Tiruchendur Freedom Fighters Memorial Pillar inscription mentioning R. Venkatrama Mudaliar.

 Demographics

-According to 2011 census, Kayalpattinam had a population of 40,588 with a sex-ratio of 1,082 females for every 1,000 males, much above the national average of 929.
+According to the 2011 census, Kayalpattinam has a population of 40,588 with a sex-ratio of 1,082 females for every 1,000 males, much above the national average of 929.
 A total of 4,995 were under the age of six, constituting 2,548 males and 2,447 females.
 Scheduled Castes and Scheduled Tribes accounted for 7.37% and .01% of the population respectively.
 The average literacy of the town was 81.3%, compared to the national average of 72.99%.
 The town had a total of 9,417 households.
 There were a total of 11,414 workers, comprising 17 cultivators, 27 main agricultural labourers, 206 in-house hold industries, 10,717 other workers, 447 marginal workers, 9 marginal cultivators, 4 marginal agricultural labourers, 30 marginal workers in household industries and 404 other marginal workers.
 Tamil is the predominant language, spoken by 99.72% of the population.

 Islam is the dominant religion in this municipality.
 According to the religious census of 2011, Kayalpattinam's population consisted of 26.34% Hindus, 67.24% Muslims, 6.36% Christians and 0.01% following other religions.